THE PAC SERIES – CAPACITY: Does Your Prospect “Have” What It Takes to Be a Major Gift Prospect?

 Uses: This is the holy grail of capacity ratings.
 It requires a significant amount of time but is accurate enough to assist in determining an ask amount range.
-This type of rating would be used when the gift officer or someone within the organization has built a relationship with the prospect and determined that they have excellent potential as a major gift donor.

 Now this is where I will caution you.
 If you started reading this post hoping that you were going to get tried and true capacity rating formulas to use, you’re going to be disappointed.
 Remember the bad news I gave you before?
 There is no one-size-fits-all formula to give you and there are no 100% right answers.

 As you know, wealthy individuals are very good at hiding their wealth.
 Mark Egge summed this up very nicely in this blog post: “the capacity rating represents a rough estimate of the best possible gift we could get from the prospect, assuming our organization is their top philanthropic priority and that they do not have any other negative factors limiting their ability to give.
 The rating takes into consideration only the information available to the Researcher.”